 The concept of a systematic approach to management

-In the twentieth century, accumulated a large number of new facts, many laws have been discovered, many theories have been created, which required their systematization and ordering.
-A systematic approach is a product of the sciences of the twentieth century.
-At present, there has been a sharp leap in the development of the sciences: bionics, biophysics, chemical physics, based on their integration; electronics, cybernetics, - based on differentiation.
-Thus, the objective emergence of a systematic approach is explained by the need in the objects under study to correlate their parts and the whole.
+In the 20th century, accumulated a large number of new facts, many laws were discovered, many theories were created, requiring their systematization and streamlining.
+The systems approach is a product of the sciences of the twentieth century.
+Currently, there has been a sharp leap in the development of sciences: bionics, biophysics, chemical physics, based on their integration; electronics, cybernetics, - based on differentiation.
+Thus, the objective emergence of a systems approach is explained by the need to correlate their parts and the whole in the objects under study.
 The scientific and methodological research of G. V. Elnikova, Yu.
-A. Konarzhevsky, V. S. Pikelnoi and many other scientists in the field of education is devoted to the problem of a systematic approach.
+A. Konarzhevsky, V. S. Pikelnoi and many other scientists in the field of education is devoted to the problem of the systems approach.

-The essence of the system approach lies in the formation of a systemic vision of reality, in which each complex object is considered as a system.
+The essence of the systems approach lies in the formation of a systemic vision of reality, in which each complex object is considered as a system.

-“System approach is a direction in methodology scientific knowledge and systemic practice, which is based on the understanding of objects as systems (D. P. Gorsky).
+“Systems approach - direction in methodology scientific knowledge and systemic practice, which is based on the understanding of objects as systems (D. P. Gorsky).

-There are several definitions in the dictionary of modern psychological and pedagogical terms:
+The dictionary of modern psychological and pedagogical terms has several definitions:

-“The system approach is a comprehensive study of the most significant patterns of development of the phenomenon as a whole from the standpoint of system analysis.
-System approach - focuses the researcher on the disclosure of the integrity of the object, the identification of its internal connections.
+“The systems approach is a comprehensive study of the most significant patterns of development of a phenomenon as a single whole from the position of system analysis.
+Systematic approach - orients the researcher towards revealing the integrity of the object, identifying its internal connections.

-The system approach assumes that the relatively independent components of the pedagogical process are not considered in isolation, but their interrelations, allows us to identify common system properties and qualitative characteristics that make up the system of individual elements.
+A systematic approach assumes that the relatively independent components of the pedagogical process are not considered in isolation, but their relationships, which allows us to identify general systemic properties and qualitative characteristics that make up the system of individual elements.”

-The specificity of the system approach in management is that it focuses the study on revealing the integrity of the object, the mechanisms that provide it, on identifying the diverse types of connections of a complex object and bringing them together into a single theoretical picture.
+The specificity of the systems approach in management is that it focuses research on revealing the integrity of the object, the mechanisms that ensure it, identifying the diverse types of connections of a complex object and bringing them together into a single theoretical picture.

-In order to identify the signs of social systems, to which the school also belongs, it is necessary to refer to the definition of the concept of a system.
-A system is a stable set of interrelated elements that form a single whole.
+In order to identify the characteristics of social systems, which include the school, it is necessary to refer to the definition of the concept of system.
+A system is a stable set of interconnected elements that form a single whole.
 The main types of systems are technological, biological, social.

 The main features of the system are: